-Be aware.
-The caller may initially seem legitimate, giving you a name, a badge number, and sometimes even the last four digits of your Social Security Number.
+The caller may initially seem legitimate, giving you a name, a badge number, and sometimes even the last four digits of your Social Security number.
 The phone number that shows up on your caller ID will seem to come from the actual IRS or local enforcement, but like the name and the badge number, it will be faked.

 When challenged, the caller can become hostile and abusive, threatening you with jail time, deportation, license suspension, and other alarming actions.